KameshSingh116/Password_judge/README.md

 # Password_judge
-A basic python program to check the strength of the password
+A basic python program to check the strength of the  password...

 Here's the GitHub-ready Markdown file for your password strength analyzer.